 - The vendor’s criticality and potential level of risk to the organization—including changes and evaluation of appropriate responses to those changes

-In addition to these more quantifiable metrics, managers should also assess the vendor quality, including responsiveness, available training, knowledge and competence of vendor contacts, consistent delivery of promises, a dedication to innovation and a commitment to remaining competitive.
+In addition to these more quantifiable metrics, managers should also assess the vendor quality, including responsiveness, available training, knowledge, and competence of vendor contacts, consistent delivery of promises, a dedication to innovation, and a commitment to remaining competitive.

 Details from the vendor and its processes are also key to assessing the level of risk and criticality.
 A questionnaire can be sent directly to the vendor, and the documented responses can be combined into an overall score or can be tied to findings based upon specific responses.
-The formal relationship review is best completed in advance of contract renewal dates, since data from this review is directly correlated to the decision to renew or not.
-If the vendor relationship is to be terminated, there needs to be time to research and bid other vendors.
+The formal relationship review is best completed in advance of contract renewal dates since data from this review is directly correlated to the decision to renew or not.
+If the vendor relationship is to be terminated, there needs to be time to research and bid on other vendors.